bsteuber/lizzie-gcloud-setup/README.md

 ### Chosing a Zone

-That part is easier, just visit https://cloud.google.com/compute/docs/gpus/#introduction and pick the closest zone which has the GPU you want to use.
+That part is easier; just visit https://cloud.google.com/compute/docs/gpus/#introduction and pick the closest zone which has the GPU you want to use.

 ### Set up a Google Compute project